aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/run-a-fullnode-on-gcp.md

 You can add upstream seed peers to allow your node state sync from a specific .
 This is helpful when the public fullnode is not able to connect to the network due to congestion.

 1. Obtain the upstream peer id information.
-You can either use the one listed in the [Connecting your fullnode to seed peers](/nodes/full-node/fullnode-network-connections#connecting-your-fullnode-to-seed-peers), or grab one from [Aptos Discord](http://discord.gg/aptoslabs), `#advertise-full-node` channel, which are the nodes hosted by our community.
+You can either use the one listed in the [Connecting your fullnode to seed peers](./fullnode-network-connections.md#connecting-your-fullnode-to-seed-peers), or grab one from the [Aptos Discord](http://discord.gg/aptoslabs) [#advertise-full-node](https://discord.com/channels/945856774056083548/956342147546746901) channel; these are the nodes hosted by our community.

 2. Modify the `main.tf` to add seeds for devnet in `fullnode_helm_values`.
 This will configure the upstream seeds for public fullnode.
 For example: